apache/druid/docs/ingestion/compaction.md

 If you want to control dimension ordering or ensure specific values for dimension types, you can configure a custom `dimensionsSpec` in the compaction task spec.

+### Rollup
+Druid only rolls up the output segment when `rollup` is set for all input segments.
+See [Roll-up](../ingestion/index.md#rollup) for more details.
+You can check that your segments are rolled up or not by using [Segment Metadata Queries](../querying/segmentmetadataquery.md#analysistypes).

 ## Setting up manual compaction

 To perform a manual compaction, you submit a compaction task.
 Compaction tasks merge all segments for the defined interval according to the following syntax: